Veriqloud/ubqc_squidasm/Jupyter-notebook/noise_eample/SecNisQ_report.md

 We have build an UBQC compiler which compiles quantum circuit into UBQC program in SquidASM.
 [Source code](https://github.com/Veriqloud/ubqc_squidasm).
 This compiler provides a convenient environment to benchmark the [UBQC algorithm](https://arxiv.org/abs/0807.4154).

-### Noise case simulation
+### Realistic case simulation

-To simulate more realistic cases, we applied two different levels of noises to the simulator.
+To simulate more realistic cases, we applied two different levels of noises and losses to the simulator.
 We select circuit 5 from the default circuit as an example:

 ![circuit5](./circuit5.png)

-The reason for using this circuit is that it has low complexity and still features many single and two qubits gates.
+The reason for using this circuit is that it has decently low complexity and still features single and two qubits gates which are commonly used.

 Here are the results of 200 simulation runs: